|

 - A 1.5-ounce drink of rum gives you about 197 calories, while vodka, gin, and whiskey have about 116.

-- Perhaps you like mixed drinks.
-A mai tai has about 306 calories in 4.9 ounces.
+- A mai tai has about 306 calories in 4.9 ounces.
 A tequila sunrise has about 232.
-A white Russian offers 568, while a chocolate martini packs in 341 calories in 2.5 ounces.
+A white Russian offers 568, while a chocolate martini packs 341 calories in 2.5 ounces.

-Most people don’t treat the calories they consume in alcoholic drinks as calories they count on a diet, but they can certainly add up, especially if you consume them frequently or in combinations.
+Most people don’t treat the calories they consume in alcoholic drinks as calories they count on a diet.
+However, these calories can certainly add up, especially if you consume them frequently.
 Even ardent calorie counters who use apps are prone to forget to enter drinks into their programs.
-Cutting them out of your diet may help you to reach your weight loss goals faster, and, often, in a better manner.
+Cutting them out of your diet may help you reach your weight loss goals faster.

-What Could a No-Alcohol Weight Loss Program Do for You?
+What Could a No-Alcohol Diet Do for You?

 How much does alcohol affect weight gain?
 To consider this, think about what may happen if you decide to ditch alcohol in the new year.
 If your lifestyle includes a significant amount of drinking, such as more than a few drinks a week, that could be impacting your overall health as well.